humanEgrade/humanEgrade/README.md

-- you can call me sawako(mainly what im known as), or by yomei/anubis, idm much
+- you can call me sawako(mainly what im known as), or by yomei/anubis(c'links), nicknames okay too
 - moroccan egyptian
 - [basic dni criteria](https://basic-dni.crd.co/)
 - focused interests currently: Konketsu no Karekore, Meiyo, Kakizaki Yuta, Akashi (I have more, im just focused on these interests atm)